mariunaise/HDA-Thesis/content/SMHD.typ

 )space.en. $

 @fig:tmhd_enroll shows the curve of a quantizer $cal(Q)$ that would be used during the Two-Metric enrollment phase.
-At this point we will still assume that our input value $x$ is zero-mean Gaussian distributed. #margin-note[Als Annahme nach vorne verschieben]
+At this point we will still assume that our input value $x$ is zero-mean Gaussian distributed. //#margin-note[Als Annahme nach vorne verschieben]
 #scale(x: 90%, y: 90%)[
 #grid(
   columns: (1fr, 1fr),